ACTIVE CONNECTIONS

 Making cycling safer and more comfortable

-The City and our supporting consultants have developed five feasible alternative methods of creating designated space for bikes on California Street between Broadway and Pine.
-Each alternative has a different balance between impacts to on-street parking, physical separation between vehicle and bike traffic, and ease of connections to other routes off of California, including to the US 2 trail at the east end of the project corridor.
-We are seeking the public’s feedback on the preferred way of creating space for bikes.
-Advantages and concerns for each option are presented below.
-We look forward to hearing your feedback on the factors you consider in selecting your preferred way of making space for bikes on California Street.
+The City and our supporting consultants developed five feasible alternative methods of creating designated space for bikes on California Street between Broadway and Pine.
+Each alternative had a different balance between impacts to on-street parking, physical separation between vehicle and bike traffic, and ease of connections to other routes off of California, including to the US 2 trail at the east end of the project corridor.

 Safer, more comfortable cycling on California Street